 Delivery by Alternate Means or Alternate Address: You have the right to request that we send your PHI by alternate means or to an alternate address.

-Complaints & How to contact us: If you believe your privacy rights have been violated, you have the right to ﬁle a complaint by contacting Nova Vitae Treatment Center at the address and/or phone number indicated below.
-You also have the right to ﬁle a complaint with the Secretary of the United States Department of Health and Human services in Washington, D.C.
-NVRC will not retaliate against you for ﬁling a complaint.
+If you believe your privacy rights have been violated, you have the right to ﬁle a complaint by contacting Nova Vitae Treatment Center at the address and/or phone number indicated below.
+You also have the right to ﬁle a complaint with the Secretary of the United States Department of Health and Human Services in Washington, D.C.
+Nova Vitae Treatment Center will not retaliate against you for ﬁling a complaint.